Downtown San Diego already experienced its first brownout of the new decade.

 The need for consistency was apparent.

 Close to two years and seven figures were invested by the club to find just the perfect combination of distinctive logos, colors, shades, and styles preferred by Padres fans.
 The resulting look is expected to carry the franchise into a new, winning era of Padres baseball.
-Prior to the unveil, Padres Executive Chairman Ron Fowler was quoted saying as such:
+Prior to the unveil, then-Padres Executive Chairman Ron Fowler was quoted saying as such:

 "This is going to be the uniform we win a championship in."